itslubin/itslubin/README.md

 ## About me

 Computers :computer: have always given me a platform to emphasise my creativity and increase my general knowledge.
-I am constantly seeking to learn new skills and gain experience from various activities.
+I have worked in Open Source projects and I am currently learning more about Artificial Intelligence, Blockchain and Robotics :robot:

 ## Get in touch